Religious sector resistance against the Marcos dictatorship: Fernando Tayao Pastor, Sr.

-A preacher of the Church of Christ denomination, Fernando Pastor, Sr. (25 May 1956 - 8 February 1986) had also served as Captain of Barangay Rizal, in the Municipality of Diffun, Quirino.
+A preacher of the Church of Christ denomination, Fernando Pastor Sr. (25 May 1956 - 8 February 1986) had also served as Captain of Barangay Rizal, in the Municipality of Diffun, Quirino.
 As such, he was one of those community leaders who were forced to keep silent about the abuses under Orlando Dulay, who had been constabulary commander, governor, and assemblyman of Quirino province.
 When snap presidential polls were called in 1985, Pastor decided to campaign for Corazon Aquino, and eventually became the provincial vice-chair of the United Nationalist Democratic Organization (UNIDO).
 This displeased Dulay, who was the provincial coordinator of the Marcos political party, Kilusang Bagong Lipunan (KBL).
-On the eve of the 1986 snap elections, Pastor, his oldest son Fernando Pastor, Jr. and colleague Francisco Laurella were walking on their way home when they were abducted by Dulay himself and two of his men.
+On the eve of the 1986 snap elections, Pastor, his oldest son Fernando Pastor Jr. and colleague Francisco Laurella were walking on their way home when they were abducted by Dulay himself and two of his men.
 They were taken to Dulay's residence and kept inside a van for three days.
 The tortured and mutilated bodies of the younger Pastor and Francisco Laurella were found near a ravine three days later, and that of the elder Pastor five days after.
 It took four years before Dulay was eventually caught and charged in 1990, and was sentenced to life imprisonment by the Quezon City regional trial court.

 Reynaldo Robles

-Reynaldo Laminaria Robles (February 9, 1947- September 6, 1977) - Robles was a chemical engineer who chose to volunteer instead with "Action Leaven," a community program of the Roman Catholic Archdiocese of Manila.
+Reynaldo Laminaria Robles (February 9, 1947- September 6, 1977) - Robles was a chemical engineer who chose to volunteer instead with "Action Leaven," a community program of the Archdiocese of Manila.
 He eventually joined the Kilusang Kristiyano ng Kabataang Pilipino (KKKP) and later, Christians for National Liberation (CNL).
 When Ferdinand Marcos declared Martial Law in 1972, even religious organizations were banned as long as they had political overtones, but Robles continued his community organizing and thus became a political detainee in 1973.
 He briefly worked for a youth program of the National Council of Churches in the Philippines, but decided to leave the capital and buy a farm in the town of Gloria, Oriental Mindoro instead.
 Growing popular in the community there, Marcos' forces in the province became suspicious of him.
 He was assassinated one day while boiling bananas for breakfast.